-Christian Li has captivated audiences around the world with his maturity and virtuosity since he became the youngest-ever Junior 1st Prize-winner of the 2018 Yehudi Menuhin International Violin Competition at the age of 10.
-Performing with the Geneva Chamber Orchestra and the Royal Philharmonic Orchestra London, he also received the Audience Prize and the Composer Award.
-In 2020 he became the youngest artist ever to sign with Decca Classics.
-Christian’s debut album featuring Vivaldi’s Four Seasons accompanied by works for violin and piano by Bazzini, Kreisler, Massenet and Li Zilli was released in August 2021 gathering five-star reviews.
+Soon after, in 2020, Christian became the youngest artist to sign with Decca Classics.
+His debut album featuring Vivaldi’s Four Seasons accompanied by works for violin and piano by Bazzini, Kreisler, Massenet and Li Zilli was released in August 2021 gathering five-star reviews.
 BBC Music Magazine wrote: “He brings thrilling virtuosity and myriad colours to Vivaldi’s fast movements and an exquisitely silky cantabile sound to the aria-like slow movements”.
+Following this success, Christian’s second album Discovering Mendelssohn released in 2023 received a glowing review from Gramophone magazine.

 Christian performs on the 1737 ex-Paulsen Guarneri del Gesù violin, on loan from a generous benefactor and uses a bow by François Peccatte.
-He currently studies with Mr Li Lin at Juilliard School and has previously been a student of Dr. Robin Wilson, Head of Violin at the Australian National Academy of Music in Melbourne.
-Christian enjoys reading, swimming and bike riding.
+He currently studies with Dr. Robin Wilson at the Yehudi Menuhin School and with David Takeno in London.
+In his free time, he enjoys reading, swimming and bike riding.

 © IMG Artists